rgknp/AIDayLabs/lab04.2-deploying_a_scoring_service_to_aks/0_README.md

 ### Lab 3: Update Service with new model

 To use a different model in the service, we can perform a simple update to the service.
 In the Churn Prediction experiment, the accuracy of Decision Tree is slightly higher than Naive Bayes.
 So, we can update the service to use the dt.pkl file.

-To use a specific model in your scoring file, change references from model.pkl to the model you want to use.
-Replace model.pkl with dt.pkl to use decision tree model.
+To use a specific model in the scoring file, change references from `model.pkl` to the model we want to use.
+Replace `model.pkl` with `dt.pkl` to use decision tree model.

 There are three steps to perform in order to update the service:

-**1. Register dt model**
+We first register the new model.
+The new model is stored in `dt.pkl`, but when registering it we call it `model.pkl` so that it can have the same name as the last registered model.
+Giving it the same name won't overwrite the old model.
+Instead it will start versioning the model.

 ```
 az ml model register -m dt.pkl -n model.pkl
 ```

-You will now be able to see the new model (or newer version if you had previously registered `dt`) when you run
+We can see the new model (along with other versions if we had previously registered models under the same name) by running

 ```
 az ml model list -o table
 ```

-**2. Create manifest**

-Create a manifest for the model in Azure Container Services.
-To do so, in the next command, we replace <model_id> with the model ID that was returned in the last command:
+We now create a manifest for the model in Azure Container Services.
+To do so, in the next command, we replace `<MODEL_ID>` with the model ID that was returned in the last command:

 ```
 az ml manifest create -n churndecisiontree -f score.py -s service_schema.json -r python -i <MODEL_ID>
 ```

-You will get the manifest Id when you run az ml manifest create.
+We now get the manifest ID when we run `az ml manifest create`.
 Make a note of this id and replace it in the below command when creating image.
-Run the below command:

 ```
 az ml image create -n churnpred --manifest-id <MANIFEST_ID>
 ```

-**3. Update service with image**

 Finally, the last step is to update the existing service out of the new image created.
-We would need the image id created from the last step along with the service id.
-To obtain the service id, run ```az ml service list realtime``` to get a list of all the service ids.
+We would need the image ID created from the last step along with the service ID.
+To obtain the service id, we can run `az ml service list realtime` to get a list of all the service IDs, or we can look up the service on the Azure portal.
 Run the below command to update the service:

 ```
-az ml service update realtime -i <SERVICE_ID_ON_PORTAL> --image-id <NEW_IMAGE_ID>
+az ml service update realtime -i <SERVICE_ID> --image-id <NEW_IMAGE_ID>
 ```

 ## Lab Completion

-In this workshop you learned how to
+In this workshop we learned how to

 - Understand how to create a model file
 - Generate a scoring script and schema file
-- Prepare your scoring environment
+- Prepare the scoring environment
 - Deploy models to production
 - Update service